Geeklog-Core/geeklog/system/classes/htmlawed/htmLawed_README.txt

   1.1.12 - 5 July 2012.
 Fix for a bug in identifying an unquoted value of the 'face' attribute

   1.1.11 - 5 June 2012.
-Fix for possible problem with handling of multi-byte characters in attribute values in an mbstring.func_overload enviroment. '$config["hook_tag"]', if specified, now receives names of elements in closing tags.
+Fix for possible problem with handling of multi-byte characters in attribute values in an mbstring.func_overload environment. '$config["hook_tag"]', if specified, now receives names of elements in closing tags.

   1.1.10 - 22 October 2011.
-Fix for a bug in the 'tidy' functionality that caused the entire input to be replaced with a single space; new parameter, '$config["direct_list_nest"]' to allow direct descendance of a list in a list.
+Fix for a bug in the 'tidy' functionality that caused the entire input to be replaced with a single space; new parameter, '$config["direct_list_nest"]' to allow direct descendence of a list in a list.
 (5 April 2012.
 Dual licensing from LGPLv3 to LGPLv3 and GPLv2+.)

   1.1.9.5 - 6 July 2011.
 Minor correction of a rule for nesting of 'li' within 'dir'